-The Land + Water WORKS Coalition (LWWC) is a partnership between nine local non-profit organizations that aims to educate Detroiters about the Detroit Water and Sewerage Department’s (DWSD) recently recalculated drainage fee rates and how customers can potentially reduce their charges, as well as advances green stormwater infrastructure (GSI) to improve the quality of life in Detroit.
+The Land + Water WORKS Coalition (LWWC) is a partnership between ten local non-profit organizations that aims to educate Detroiters about the Detroit Water and Sewerage Department’s (DWSD) recently recalculated drainage fee rates and how customers can potentially reduce their charges, as well as advances green stormwater infrastructure (GSI) to improve the quality of life in Detroit.

 GSI is an alternative approach to wet weather management that uses land and buildings to control stormwater runoff in ways that transform vacant lots into beautiful community gathering spaces, increase the number of places for residents to participate in recreation activities and connect to nature.
-The coalition is working collaborative to train Detroit residents across the city with the tools and materials needed to become GSI advocates and implementers.
+The coalition is working collaboratively to train Detroit residents across the city with the tools and materials needed to become GSI advocates and implementers.

 The LWWC partners with Detroiters to increase the usage of GSI to prevent stormwater runoffs, which causes combined sewage overflow to run into and pollute the Detroit and Rouge Rivers, and ultimately our Great Lakes.

 The Land + Water WORKS coalition is comprised of the non-profit organizations listed below and is made possible by the generous support of the Erb Family Foundation.

 Michigan Community Resources

 Keep Growing Detroit